-The optometrists at Jackson Davenport, the premier vision center, located in Summerville, South Carolina, understand how vital it is to keep your eyes safe and healthy during the winter months For those who experience chronic issues of irritated or dry eyes, the winter months play havoc on your eyes.
-However, even if you don’t suffer from eye irritation during the rest of the year, the cold can bring unfamiliar problems that can have an effect on your eyesight.
+The optometrists at Jackson Davenport, the premier vision center located in Summerville, South Carolina, understand how vital it is to keep your eyes safe and healthy during the winter months.
+For those who experience chronic issues of irritated or dry eyes, the winter months play havoc on your eyes.
+However, even if you don’t suffer from eye irritation during the rest of the year, the cold can bring unfamiliar problems that can affect your eyesight.

 The overcast skies and the lack of sunshine during the winter months fool us into believing that our eyes do not need to be shielded.
-Ultraviolet (UV) rays can cause your eyes to become more prone to degenerative eye diseases including cataracts, glaucoma, periocular skin cancer.
-The arrival of winter can be the result of powerful wind that causes the protective layer of the eyes, known as the tear film to evaporate.
-Fortunately, there are several simple methods you can use to fight against dry eyes and keep your eyesight healthy the entire winter.
-In this article, we will discuss the ways in which to keep your eyes protected and safe during the winter months.
+Ultraviolet (UV) rays can cause your eyes to become more prone to degenerative eye diseases, including cataracts, glaucoma, periocular skin cancer.
+The arrival of winter can result from a powerful wind that causes the protective layer of the eyes, known as the tear film, to evaporate.
+Fortunately, you can use several simple methods to fight against dry eyes and keep your eyesight healthy the entire winter.
+This article will discuss how to keep your eyes protected and safe during the winter months.

 Tips for Protecting Your Eyes During Winter